REPO4EU/network_medicine_drug_repurposing_tutorial/Session3_nextflow_pipeline/README.md

 # Nextflow pipeline for drug repurposing: hands-on

+> [!IMPORTANT]
+>
-Before starting these hands-on tasks, ensure that you have completed the [Nextflow pipeline setup](../README.md/#nextflow-pipeline-setup)
+> Before starting these hands-on tasks, ensure that you have completed the [Nextflow pipeline setup](../README.md/#nextflow-pipeline-setup).
-.
+>
+> If you cannot get the pipeline to run, or the runs take too much time to complete, you can still work on most hands-on tasks by using the available [result files](data/nextflow_pipeline).

 The pipeline runs through the command line, so you do not need a Jupyter server for this session.